yitaozh/yitaozh.github.io/source/_posts/What-concerns-me-2022-11.md

 - Write a separate doc on how to overcome procrastination
 - Write a separate doc on how to write doc
 - Write a separate doc on how to manage time
+- Write a separate doc on how to leetcode
 - Use weekend day time for entertainment and evening for learning
 - When there's an arknight eveent, use the entertainment time to tend to it ASAP.
 - Restart to find someone for repairing the heater next Monday.